SCELSE - An Interdisciplinary Biofilm & Microbiome Research Institute of NTU and NUS

 Meeting National Strategic Objectives

 Since its inception in 2011, SCELSE has significantly advanced the understanding and application of microbial biofilms and microbiomes across various ecosystems.
-By focusing on the commonalities of these microbial communities, SCELSE addresses global challenges such as pollution, climate change, and resource depletion.
-This interdisciplinary research enhances public health and environmental sustainability.
-The shift from single-species investigations to multi-species biofilm studies has opened new opportunities, including holobiont biology, aiding in ecosystem management in settings such as coastal marine environments, agriculture, and aquaculture.
+Through interdisciplinary research, SCELSE address global and national challenges including pollution, climate change, resource depletion, public health and environmental sustainability.
+The shift from single-species investigations to multi-species biofilm studies has opened new frontiers in holobiont biology and enhanced ecosystem management in settings such as coastal marine environments, agriculture, and aquaculture.

 Evidence-Based Policy and Scientific Solutions